Overview

 Holla MTB Trails

 OVERVIEW Holla Trails has over 340km of routes in total, made up of an exhilarating mix of district roads, a fair bit of jeep track and seemingly endless stretches of single-track.
-The routes range from a short and very easy 14km Green Route for rookie riders, through to a tough and […]
+The routes range from a short and very easy rookie rider route, right through to the tough and testing […]

 10/12/2019